Report: Much needs doing to shield nursing homes from virus

 Harvard professor David Grabowski, another member, said “there’s a sense of ‘mission accomplished’ ” coming from the administration and “that’s just not the case.”

 “We were charged with providing a road map out of the crisis,” Grabowski said.
-“We weren’t asked to evaluate the CMS response or provide any kind of valuation as to how they have handled the pandemic.”
+“We weren’t asked to evaluate (the administration) response or provide any kind of valuation as to how they have handled the pandemic.”

 Among the top recommendations in the 186-page report: